Kris Aquino: Personal life

-Aquino had a live-in relationship with actor Phillip Salvador and had their first son in 1994.
+Aquino had a relationship with actor Phillip Salvador and had their first son, Joshua, in 1994.

 In 2003, her relationship with comedian Joey Marquez was highly publicized after their breakup in which Aquino exposed Marquez on contracting her with STD.

 Aquino was married to PBA professional player James Yap in a civil marriage ceremony on July 10, 2005, and announced the following year that she was pregnant, following a controversy in 2006 on Yap's infidelity.

-In April 2007, Aquino gave birth to her second son, James Carlos "Bimby" Aquino Yap, Jr., in Makati.
+In April 2007, Aquino gave birth to her second son, James Carlos "Bimby" Aquino Yap Jr., in Makati.

 In 2010, Aquino announced that she had separated from Yap, citing personal reasons, and stated she was seeking an annulment.
 It was in February 2012 that their marriage was declared null and void.

 Aquino was amidst another public scandal in 2018 making death verbal threats via telephone to her former business manager, Nicko Falcis as their business relationship gradually ended.
 This was after her filing numerous cases against Falcis, majority of which got dismissed and are now under mediation.
 Currently, Aquino has no business partner nor business manager.

 In October 2021, Aquino announced her engagement to former politician Mel Senen Sarmiento.
 But in January 2022, Aquino said via Instagram that both she and Sarmiento agreed to call it off.
+In June 2024, Aquino and Bimby Aquino Yap confirmed a new relationship with a boyfriend, Dr. Michael Padlan, a 53 years old Makati Medical Center surgeon, who has 2 children in a previous affair.